Netherlands employment visas in 2023

-- Although international banks such as SCB, HSBC, and Citibank have a weak presence in the Netherlands, large reputable banks such as i) Deutsche bank ii) ABN AMRO and iii) Royal Bank of Scotland maintain a strong presence for business banking;
+- Large reputable banks such as i) Deutsche bank; ii) ABN AMRO and iii) Royal Bank of Scotland maintain a strong presence for business banking in Netherlands;

-- In addition to this, local banks including i) SNS bank and ii) Rabobank are also viable for incorporating corporate business bank accounts in Netherlands;
+- In addition to the above, local banks including i) SNS bank; ii) Rabobank and iii) ING are also viable for incorporating corporate business bank accounts in Netherlands;

-- For our Clients interested to open a corporate bank account with a Dutch bank, Healy Consultants recommends ABN AMRO as their first banking choice in the Netherlands as they offer the best English support services;
+- For our Clients who are interested to open a corporate bank account with a Dutch bank, Healy Consultants Group recommends ABN AMRO as their first banking choice in the Netherlands as it offers the best English support services;

 - The banks operating in the Netherlands offer a range of services including multiple currency support, internet/telephone banking, current accounts, savings accounts, debit/credit cards, fixed term deposits and wealth management.

-- When the bank account has been approved by our Client’s preferred banking institution, the bank will email our Client the corporate bank account number.
+- When the bank account application has been approved by our Client’s preferred banking institution, the bank will email our Client the corporate bank account number.

-- A foreign entrepreneur should inform himself the different banking options available, as banking fees vary considerably in Holland compared to other EU countries.
-Healy Consultants recommends our Clients to choose i) Deutsche bank ii) ABN AMRO and iii) Royal Bank of Scotland for the best Dutch corporate bank account solutions;
+- Our multi-national Clients’ should be informed regarding the availability of different banking options in EU, since the banking fees vary considerably in Holland compared to other EU countries.
+Healy Consultants Group recommends our Clients to choose i) Deutsche bank; ii) ABN AMRO and iii) Royal Bank of Scotland for the best Dutch corporate bank account solutions;

-- The documents needed for opening a Dutch bank account include i) Social services number ii) a valid form of identification iii) proof of address iv) a EU residence permit if our Client comes from outside Europe v) a Dutch chamber of commerce (KVK) number and vi) a record of the businesses turnover if any.
+- The documents needed for opening a Dutch bank account include i) Social services number; ii) a valid form of identification; iii) proof of address; iv) an EU residence permit (if our Client is a non-resident of EU); v) a Dutch chamber of commerce (KVK) number and vi) a record of the businesses turnover (if any).

 Trade finance in the Netherlands

-- Banks in the Netherlands are willing to provide finance to local business if the following conditions are met i) a good business-plan ii) transparency of documentation iii) availability of security (exit strategy plan) iv) last 3 years of audited financial statements of last 3 years; v) submission of a realistic feasibility study vi) Detailed market research including tools such as a business environment analysis, and a projection of strength and weaknesses analysis (SWOT);
+- Banks in the Netherlands are willing to provide finance to local businesses if the following conditions are met i) submission of a good business-plan; ii) ensuring transparency in documentation; iii) availability of security (exit strategy plan); iv) submission of audited financial statements of last 3 years; v) submission of a realistic feasibility study and vi) submission of a detailed market report incorporating tools such as a business environment analysis and a projection of strength and weaknesses analysis (SWOT);

-- Trade finance includes i) bank guarantees ii) letters of credit iii) finance against trust receipt iv) document against payment and against acceptance;
+- Trade finance includes i) bank guarantees; ii) letters of credit; iii) finance against trust receipt and iv) document against payment and against acceptance;

-- Corporate finance in the form of a loan, overdraft or simply preferential credit terms.
+- Corporate finance is generally in the form of a loan, overdraft or simply preferential credit terms.